kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 			<td>No</td>
 		</tr>
 		<tr>
-			<td>_style</td>
+			<td>_style_id</td>
-			<td>ExtendedAttributes/Style/</td>
+			<td>StyleID</td>
 			<td>
-				<p>Relates a specific variant of a product, a simple product in Magento, to a general style of product, a configurable product in Magento.
-Any simple product that is used by a configurable product will have <code>StyleID</code> XML node with a value of the "SKU" of the parent configurable product.
-Any configurable product will simply use its own SKU as the <code>StyleID</code> value.</p>
+				<p>Associates configurable products to simple products.
+Any simple product that is associated with a configurable product will have a "StyleID" matching the configurable product's SKU.
+Any other product will have a "StyleID" matching its own SKU.</p>

 				<p><em>Note that eBay Enterprise Retail Order Management feed only supports simple products belonging to a single parent configurable product.
 If a simple product is used by more than one configurable product, only one of the relationships will be included in the feed.
 Which relationship will be included is not strictly defined.</em></p>
 			</td>